Last Updated on

 Google used to have a far more tense relationship with SEOs.
 There have been massive improvements.
 They were secretive about what worked, what changed with each update to the search algorithm and why websites were penalized.

 Now, Google’s standards are regularly discussed, revealed and published.
 Key team members make themselves available for public questions and comment on discussions.A greater effort is made to shield SEO who operate in good faith from being penalized at a later date for permitted practices.
 If you are white hat now, it’s very unlikely that a core algorithm update is going to wipe you out.
 Google has come to accept that white hat SEO and it’s techniques play an important role and have made themselves an objective source for information, where you can comment and question and hear their thoughts, they often even give out advice.
 Much more so than search engines like Bing and it’s been a real success.

 There are many good reasons to adopt a white hat search engine optimization strategy, but that doesn’t mean that simply following the rules is all it takes.
 It’s no longer enough to put a keyword in a headline or subheadings.

 There are some tips and techniques that are simply more effective.

 Here are the 9 strategies that are going to make the biggest difference in 2020.

 9 White hat SEO Techniques that actually Make a Difference

 It’s important to understand not only what tactics work, but how to pull them off so that they make the biggest difference for you.
 What follows is everything my team and I have learned about what works best, within the scope of white hat SEO, and how to do it right.

 Content was king, now it’s whatever outranks a king—Emperor, perhaps?
 In any case, the content on your website is one of the most significant ranking factors, and many see it trending toward becoming even more important in the future.

-It’s not as simple as just writing “good” content though.
+It’s not as simple as just writing “good” relevant content though.
 Google’s search engine evaluates your content based on a range of different signals that include…

 - Keyword distribution